When Chivalry lifted up her lance on high.

 ‘Bramo assai, poco spero, nulla chieggio’ ‘(sic, 1595)’ [Tasso]

-On the next page he gives the translation as "I essay much, I hope little, I ask nothing."
+On the next page, Elgar gives the translation as “I essay much, I hope little, I ask nothing.”
 The original passage reads, “Brama assai, poco spera, e nulla chiede,” and is correctly translated as “I desire much, I hope little, I ask nothing.”
-The source for the modified Tasso quote was accidentally discovered by Geoffrey Hodgkins while browsing one of Elgar’s large account books that had the following entry:
+The source for the modified Tasso quote was accidentally discovered by Geoffrey Hodgkins while browsing through one of Elgar’s large account books that had the following entry:

 ‘Bramo assai, poco spero, nulla chieggio’ Tasso